WxBDM/PyNimbus/README.md

+# PyNimbus
+PyNimbus's goal is to take the "middle man" out of downloading and sorting data found from various National Weather Service products such as NHC and SPC outlooks.

-# Storm Prediction Center Storm Reports to Pandas Dataframe
+As of right now, this package only supports Storm Prediction Center Storm Reports (which can be found [here](https://www.spc.noaa.gov/climo/reports/today.html)).
-This reads in the SPC storm reports .csv file (found here: https://www.spc.noaa.gov/climo/reports/today.html) and then seperates into 3 pandas dataframes based upon the hazard.

 # Important Announcement
 8/24/19 - I will be making this into a package and publishing it to PyPi.
 This will enable you to easily install it on your machine using `pip`.
 In addition, there will be more functionality with this project, such as (but not limited to) returning SPC outlook and NHC outlook polygons.